Blue9/ece3400-team20/Labs/lab1.md

 The next goal was to be able to take the potentiometer value and map it to a PWM output that goes to the LED.
 For reference on PWM, we found the following article helpful: https://en.wikipedia.org/wiki/Pulse-width_modulation.

 We used the wiring from the previous part for the potentiometer and connected an LED in series with a 300 Ohm resistor to digital pin 5 (PWM pin) all with common grounds.
-Our code was as follows:
+Our code for this was as follows:

 ```
 #define POT_PIN A0